"Do you have any kids?"

 4. In addition to the illness mentioned above, my parental model is awful.
 We don't always repeat abuse we experienced in childhood, but I am not willing to risk doing this.
 I have a variety of behavioral traits that do not fit into a decent parenting environment.
 These things could be modified, but not eradicated.
 This is all a long way of saying that I will not subject a child to my childhood.

 5. The fate of life (think beyond humans, folks) on our planet it questionable at this point.
 Between overpopulation and overconsumption, we are poisoning and destroying all areas of the earth.
-Certain problems, such as global warming, have gone beyond the tipping point.
-One thing to do is reduce population.
-Check.
+Certain problems, such as global warming, have gone beyond the

 I could go on and on, and I often do.
 But before I wrap this up, I want to address one final thing that really chaps my ass.
 There's a common perception that childfree people are selfish, while parents are unselfish.
 Bullshit.
 Adopting a child is a truly selfless act, and I tip my hat to anyone who adopts.
 You are doing a wonderful thing, and you are selfless.
 But parents?
 Not by a country mile.
 People have kids because